will-koz/pyproxy/README.md

 - [x] Export PDFs
 - [ ] Add CLI Options / Clean Up Code / Add Comments

+## License

+The contents of the image files used by Pyproxy are not licensed by the creators of Pyproxy, and neither are the pieces of the logo of Pyproxy.
+Every other part of the Pyproxy project is licensed under the MIT license.

 ## Logo Credits

 The Logo uses parts from these images: